boschglobal/locator_ros_bridge/bosch_locator_bridge/README.md

 ### bridge_node

-This is the main bridge interface node.
+This node provides an interface to the localization client.

 #### ROKIT Locator Configuration